amavicpos/User-App/README.md

 # User App
-An app to store and organise information about users.
+An app to store and organise information about users, coded from scratch.

 ## Features
 - Edit, show and delete information about a user.